hanbin07/PDF-extracter/README.md

 # PDF-extracter

-This code gives function to extract partial pages from pdf file.
+This code provides a function to extract partial pages from pdf files.

 You have to install below python package.